Subito-it/SBTUITestTunnelHost/README.md

 For additional security launch the tool with a system user with [specific access privileges](https://support.apple.com/kb/PH25796?locale=en_US&viewlocale=en_US)

+## Additional resources

+If you need to mock or inject data from a UI Test try [SBTUITestTunnel](https://github.com/Subito-it/SBTUITestTunnel).

 ## Contributions

 Contributions are welcome!
 If you have a bug to report, feel free to help out by opening a new issue or sending a pull request.